 Google Smartphones

-Google Remains a Niche Player in the Smartphone Market
+Google Remains a Fringe Player in the Smartphone Market

-According to Statista Consumer Insights, Google remains a niche player in the smartphone market to this day, with less than five percent of smartphone users calling a Google device their main phone in most major markets.
-As our chart shows, Google phones are most popular in Canada and the U.S., where they're used by 5.3 and 4.6 percent of smartphone users, respectively.
-And yet, according to Canalys estimates, Google only shipped 2.6 million smartphones in North America in the first half of 2023, while market leader Apple shipped 35 million iPhones.
+According to Statista Consumer Insights, Google remains a fringe player in the smartphone market to this day, with five or less percent of smartphone users calling a Pixel device their main phone in most major markets.
+As our chart shows, Google phones are most popular in Japan and Canada, where they're used by 9.8 and 6.8 percent of smartphone users, respectively.

-Thankfully for Google, or its parent Alphabet to be more precise, the company doesn't rely on smartphone sales the way that Apple does.
-Last year, the operating segment that includes all of Google's hardware products as well as Google Play, YouTube subscriptions and other products and services accounted for just 10 percent of Alphabet's total revenue, while advertising accounted for roughly 80 percent.
-At Apple, the iPhone alone accounted for more than 50 percent of total sales in fiscal 2022, clearly illustrating where each company's priorities lie.
+Thankfully for Alphabet's shareholders, the company doesn't rely on smartphone sales the way that Apple does.
+In the second quarter of 2025, the operating segment that includes all of Google's hardware products as well as Google Play, YouTube subscriptions and other products and services accounted for just 12 percent of Alphabet's total revenue, while advertising accounted for almost 75 percent.
+At Apple, the iPhone alone accounted for just under half of total sales in Q3 of fiscal 2025, clearly illustrating where each company's priorities lie.

 Description